emaphp/odoo-workspace/README.md

  make download
 ```

 You extracted copy of Odoo is now stored in `odoo/`.
-You might want to add the `odoo` folder to your `.gitignore`.
+You might want to add it to your `.gitignore`.

 ### Virtual environment ###